japanoise/gomacs/README.md

 Finally, and most importantly, it's a fun project I've always wanted to do ;)

+## Contributing

+I welcome issues and pull requests.
+I'd love to have a partner or team to work on Gomacs with me.

+Gomacs contributors should be (in rough order of importance):

+1. Kind and reasonable
+2. Competent with Golang or willing to learn
+3. Able and willing to chat with or contact me outside of GitHub
+4. Enthusiastic about improving Gomacs and/or the ersatz-emacs landscape

 ## Credits

 Thanks to nsf for termbox and godit (from which the suspend code comes.)